 In the late nineties, André Richir handed over the leadership responsibilities for the international organization to the founder’s daughter, Anne-Christine Bataillard.
 Under her leadership, the focus of obtaining funds for Grain of Wheat shifted from relying on the family business, to involving large donors.
 This required more structure and the need to establish national boards.
 Our missionary focus slightly shifted during these years as well.
 Instead of just sending kids home after camp, there was now an emphasis on follow-up and making disciples.

 After 15 years at the helm of Grain of Wheat International, Anne-Christine turned this responsibility over to Jean-Pascal Richir, a grandson of the founder.
-Today, Rob Hondsmerk from The Netherlands, is guiding the ministry into a new era.

 In 2018, Grain of Wheat celebrated seventy years of ministry.
 All these years later, Jean André’s vision is still alive and going strong, as we now nurture and reach out to children in 22 nations around the world, half of whom are Muslim.